 Currently, TheBigCoin is allowing people to so spend Bitcoin, Ethereum, Litecoin, Dash, Monero and Dai Stablecoin.
 You can also request them to pay with your preferred cryptocurrencies through a special order request.
 You can also send them special requests relating to spending crypto such as renting yachts, etc.

-According to their website, they have done volume of transactions up to 6,869 or 56.623 in Bitcoin volume equivalents.
+According to their website, they have done a volume of transactions up to 6,869 or 56.623 in Bitcoin volume equivalents.
 They are already trusted by 3851 merchants.

-TheBigCoin works really simple: you find the product that you want to buy, go to their website and enter the link to that product on their website, then input in shipping address and send them the cryptocurrency matching an amount that the product should be paid, and you are done.
+TheBigCoin works really simple: you find the product that you want to buy, go to their website and enter the link to that product on their website, then input in the shipping address and send them the cryptocurrency matching an amount that the product should be paid, and you are done.
 The order is processed within 1-2 hours.
-The item will be bought by them and then sent to that address which you provided and you can track your order after they send you via email with necessary link.
+The item will be bought by them and then sent to that address which you provided and you can track your order after they send you via email with the necessary link.
 You can also order as many products as possible.